hashicorp/packer/website/source/docs/builders/azure.html.md

     is set, snapshot of the data disk(s) is created with the same prefix as this value before the VM is captured.

+-   `managed_image_zone_resilient` (bool) Store the image in zone-resilient storage.
+You need to create it in a region that supports [availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).

 ## Basic Example

 Here is a basic example for Azure.